 Once the 3-way match is successful, the invoice undergoes a multi-tier approval process.
 Different stakeholders, such as the AP department head, finance teams, and sometimes even top management, review and approve the invoice.
 Any delay or bottleneck here can slow down the entire AP process.

 After invoice approval, the finance team authorizes payment.
 At this point, internal controls are reviewed to ensure that the payment aligns with company policies and fund availability.
 Payment authorization is the gatekeeping stage that secures the funds for the transaction.

 Payment scheduling follows authorization.
-This phase outlines when and how the vendor will be paid, whether it's immediate payment, net 30, or another payment term.
+This phase outlines when and how the vendor will be paid, whether it's immediate electronic payment, net 30, or another payment term.
 Payment scheduling ensures that payments align with the company's cash flow needs and meet the vendor's terms.